SuPerPoV: Score and evolution of the stratospheric polar vortex via persistent homology: Abstract

 \section{Abstract}

-Classifying the stratospheric polar vortex provides predictability for surface weather on extended-range timescales definitions of these events proposed in over 60 years of study depend on empirically chosen parameters and yield different results when one of them changes.
-Moreover, as previous definitions are based on static thresholds, it is not straightforward to use them to study the spatiotemporal evolution of the vortexe introduce SuPerPoV, a score system that computes displacement and split ratiossing tools from applied topology.
-The computation is entirely threshold-free, open source, and does not require familiarity with applied topology.
+Classifying the stratospheric polar vortex provides predictability for surface weather on extended-range timescales.
+However, providing a scientifically sound classification is challenging: all the definitions proposed in over 60 years of study depend on empirically chosen parameters and yield different results when one of them changes.
+Moreover, as they are based on static thresholds, it is not straightforward to use them to study the spatiotemporal evolution of the vortex.
+Here, we introduce SuPerPoV, a score system that computes displacement and split ratios of the polar vortex using tools from topological data analysis, thus providing a sound classification of the polar vortex.
+The scores are computed by adapting superlevel set persistence and comparing prominent features.
+Our definition is entirely threshold-free and implemented open source.
 The scores generally recovers previous definitions and are output for a user-defined number of days, thus showing the evolution of the event.
 SuPerPoV offers a paradigm shift in the study of the polar vortex, hopefully bringing a deeper understanding of the polar vortex and related extreme events, such as sudden stratospheric warmings.